semgrep/semgrep-docs/docs/contributing/semgrep-core-contributing.md

 right things.
 It is commented.
 Please refer to it and keep it up-to-date.

+Run the below commands at the repository root (`semgrep/`, not `semgrep/semgrep/`), inside your pipenv shell.

-To link all necessary dependencies, run (at the repository root `semgrep/`)
+To link all necessary dependencies, run

 ```
 make dev-setup